scintilla0/jquery.databind/README.md

 ### Change log

+#### 1.6.7 (2023-05-25)
+*	Remove class "display-only" after ready to prevent re-triggering the appending event while using other plug-ins such as tablesorter.js.

 #### 1.6.6 (2023-05-23)
 *	[data-bind] event initiated by a [data-bind-option-text] element now evaluates its value as option text whether selects and options exist or not.
 *	Minor optimization.